What is Medicare Part B Excess Charges and How You Can Avoid Them

 People with Original Medicare (Medicare Part A and Part B) or a Medicare Advantage plan (Part C) may face Medicare Part B excess charges.
 If this happens, you may need to pay for the entire medical bill upfront.
 You can then file a claim with Medicare for reimbursement.
 Medicare will cover 80% of the Medicare-approved amount, and you’ll be responsible for the remaining 20% along with the Part B excess charges.

-It’s important to note that Part B excess charges do not count towards your annual Part B deductible, which is $226 in 2023.
+It’s important to note how much Medicare Part B's annual Part B deductible excess charges do not count towards your , which is $240 in 2024.

 How Medicare Excess Charges Work